kpchad/forty-jekyll-theme/_posts/2020-03-05-TherapyFlow.md

 If you want to read more a more in-depth telling of my journey through design/development of TherapyFlow [you can read it here, in this article I wrote right after the Hackathon](https://link.medium.com/OP9hya11i5)

+Currently, I am user testing the Alpha version of TherapyFlow and working on the Beta version.

 {% include youtubePlayer.html id="AgyqOHEoF6c" %}

 [Devpost](https://devpost.com/software/therapyflow)